WMO Climatological Normals

 Climatological Normals have long filled two major purposes.
 Firstly, they form a benchmark or reference against which conditions (especially current or recent conditions) can be assessed, and secondly, they are widely used (implicitly or explicitly) as an indicator of the conditions likely to be experienced in a given location.
 The Technical Regulations and earlier editions of Guide to Climatological Practices contain a number of explicit definitions, as well as terms which are not formally defined but have a clear meaning.
 These terms are:

 Averages: The mean of monthly values of climatological data (which may be monthly means or totals) over any specified period of time (no specific definition).
-These are also referred to in the 2nd edition (1983) of the Guide to Climatological Practices as ‘provisional normals’.

 Period averages: Averages of climatological data computed for any period of at least ten years starting on 1 January of a year ending with the digit 1 (Technical Regulations).

 Normals: Period averages computed for a uniform and relatively long period comprising at least three consecutive ten-year periods (Technical Regulations).

 Climatological standard normals: Averages of climatological data computed for the following consecutive periods of 30 years: 1 January 1981 to 31 December 2010, 1 January 1991 to 31 December 2020, etc. (Technical Regulations).